Wisconsin Badgers vs. Notre Dame Fighting Irish: Game Thread

-The No. 4 Wisconsin Badgers are set to face off against the Notre Dame Fighting Irish at the Kohl Center in a series at the Kohl Center this weekend, with the initial face-off set for Friday at 7:00 P.M.
+The No. 4 Wisconsin Badgers are set to finish their two-game series against the Notre Dame Fighting Irish at the Kohl Center on Saturday, with puck drop scheduled for 6:00 P.M.
+CT.

 Earlier this season, Wisconsin traveled to South Bend and swept the Fighting Irish, winning 2-1 and 7-4 in the two games.